Skip to content

 Having fantasies where sex acts are forced on you or others does not mean you want to act on them in real life, or that you do not understand trauma or lack compassion for survivors of violence.
 It means your body responds to a fantasy, and you get to decide what you want to do with that information.
 We are not our thoughts, and we are not our fantasies.
 Some survivors find healing and liberation through exploration of noncon fantasies, and that’s okay.
 Some never want to interact with these themes again, and that’s okay too.
 As long as every real person involved in your fantasy play is a fully informed consenting adult, then the act you are participating in is inherently consensual.

 It’s okay if your relationship to these topics changes, too.
 A common trope in size kink stories and art has been the “shrinking/growing virus” concept.
 I haven’t run the numbers, but nobody would be surprised if this trope became less popular after 2020.
 No art exists in a vacuum, and the context has changed.
 It makes sense why someone would have a hard time getting turned on by a virus story during a pandemic.
 And yet!
 Some people may find themselves turning to this topic as a way to process really difficult experiences.
 In the last two years I’ve seen more people than ever exploring kinks with masks or medical settings.
 I myself wrote a story about a sizeshifter turning to her lover for help with burnout during quarantine.
-People have been using BDSM and kink to process “shadow” emotions, painful experiences, and dark topics for a very, very long time.
-So if this is you, then you’re in good company.
-Just remember to tag when you play.

 One argument I’ve heard against tagging is that a particular topic is used in a gentle way.
 The foot in question is cuddled, or the Giantess wakes up and finds it cute that someone has been exploring her body without asking permission.
 Or the city destruction doesn’t really count because it was a dream or reality magically resets at the end of the story.
 If the action happens “onsceen” and is described or drawn in detail, then there is an old part of the human brain that may not understand the threat isn’t real.
 (Especially if you’ve lived through sexual assault or the destruction of a city in war or natural disaster.)
 If the action happens “offscreen,” in exposition, it may feel less visceral.
 Ask yourself if the story would be changed by taking it out, and if so that’s one way to know it merits a tag.